nkamod/nkamod/README.md

 - Drop me an email at `nachikamod@gmail.com` for collaboration or inquiries.

 ## 😄 Fun Fact
-- I love blending the worlds of technology and creativity!
-In my free time, I enjoy exploring the art of digital photography, capturing the vibrant colors and diverse cultures of India.
-This hobby not only fuels my creative side but also gives me a fresh perspective on design and aesthetics in technology.
+- I'm an avid solo traveler!
+Exploring new places on my own allows me to immerse myself in diverse cultures and landscapes.
+This passion for travel not only quenches my thirst for adventure but also inspires my approach to problem-solving and innovation in technology, bringing in fresh perspectives from around the globe.

 ---